Community-Engaged Learning: For Students

-Community-engaged learning (sometimes called service-learning) is a valued part of the undergraduate Duquesne education.
-A community-engaged learning course is exactly what it sounds like: a class that combines community engagement with classroom-engaged learning.
-You will gain real world experience while also helping others.
-The Pittsburgh region becomes a part of your classroom, as you work alongside your classmates and community members to contribute to meaningful environmental and social change.
+Community-engaged learning is a valued part of the Duquesne education.
+Essentially, this is exactly what it sounds like: it's a teaching method (think of it like a 3D textbook) that your professor selected to help you learn by giving you the opportunity to work with community members to solve public problems.
+You will gain real world experience that not only enriches your learning, but also lets you provide real benefit to our local communities.
+The Pittsburgh region will become a part of your classroom, as you work alongside your classmates and community members to contribute to meaningful environmental and social change.
 Many Duquesne alumni discover that community engaged-learning helped them further their careers, providing them with ways to demonstrate valuable professional experience.

 The Center for CETR is the administrative home of the community-engaged learning program and supports students in a number of ways. .